T-TonyLiang/today-i-learned/machine-learning/linear-regression.md

 repeat until convergence: θj:=θj−α(∂/∂θ)J(θ0,θ1)

 where j=0,1 represents the feature index number, α a constant that represent how big your "baby steps are" (rate of descent) and the last term is the derivative of the cost function at θ0 and θ1.

+*Note: at each iteration J one should simultaneously update the parameters θ0 and θ1.
+(Required of the algorithm)*